bobsinkcbe/website/assets/README.md

 # Assets Directory Structure

-This directory contains all media assets for the Ink Haven Studio website.
+This directory contains all media assets for the Bob's Tattoo website.

 ## Directory Structure